 OnStage Seniors, a community project of McCarter Theatre, creates documentary theater

 performances that explore the stories and issues of our community.
 Ensemble members- all over 55 – perform locally, generating delight, insight, and affirmation about senior memories and experiences.
 Program is free, but advance registration is recommended.
-Priority will be given to those who have registered in advance.
-Click here to reserve your seat for this performance on Eventbrite.

 Thursday, January 10, 7pm